Najishanjum/hacker-goa-frames/README.md

 - **Stay in sync**: every change made in Lovable is committed straight to this repository.
 - **Full ownership**: this code is yours.
 Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

+After next month devcon starting so dont loos this

 ## Development

 Prefer working locally?
 You need Node.js and npm — [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating).